vishesh1802/MKEventss/README.md

 - **Event Details**: Comprehensive event pages with images, descriptions, and organizer info

 ### User Features
+- **User Authentication**: Sign up and log in to save your preferences
+- **Multiple Profiles**: Create and switch between multiple user profiles
 - **Save Events**: Bookmark events for later
 - **Attend Events**: Mark events you plan to attend
 - **User Profile**: Manage your saved and attending events